-I grew up during the closing act of the Cold War.
-A clear idea of who the bad guys were, no doubt that we wore the white hats and had the shining armor.
+I grew up during the closing act of the Cold War with a clear idea of who the bad guys were and no doubt that we wore the white hats and had the shining armor.
 I remember when the Berlin Wall fell.
 I remember when the Soviet Union split into 15 republics, before those splintered into even more nation states.
 I recall people celebrating as that world ended, not with the bang we expected, but with a whimper.
 It wasn’t even clear that it was really over, just one day they weren’t there anymore.
-I remember my stoic German teacher shaking his head as he reminded me that the world had just gained 15 new nuclear powers, many with a leadership vacuum and that we lived in a much more dangerous and unsure world.
+As some celebrated, I remember my stoic German teacher shaking his head as he reminded me that the world had just gained 15 new nuclear powers, many with a leadership vacuum and that the world we lived in had just become much more dangerous and unsure.
 That realization hit me.
 The previous enemy understood the simple risk and complicated peace promised by the balance of mutually assured destruction.
 Would the new keepers of the keys respect that balance?
 Do we understand it yet, nearly thirty years on?
 I don’t know, but it has me thinking today as the snow falls outside, so won’t you please join me as we stand and make the Nuclear Daiquiri.

 This drink is relatively new on the cocktail scene, created in 2005 by Gregor de Gruyther for LAB Bar in London and is an obvious riff on the classic Daiquiri.
 I decided to go with it today in honor of my buddy Spencer’s birthday.
 He introduced me to the classic daq during his time presiding behind the copper bar at Corsair HQ.
 We had a great deal of fun over the years and he taught me a lot about mixing drinks and even more about people.
 He’s an old soul and though I am happy for him and his new life in Louisville, I miss him all the time.
 We passed many a Sunday afternoon plying the tourists with a tag team of fine cocktails and witty conversation.
 I am sure he would appreciate this over the top version of one of our favorites, though I honestly will probably just break out that bottle of American Single Malt and a big rock to toast his good health.